awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 ## Features not supported and features with limited support<a name="SQLServer.Concepts.General.FeatureNonSupport"></a>

-The following Microsoft SQL Server features are not supported on Amazon RDS:
+The following Microsoft SQL Server features aren't supported on Amazon RDS:
 + Backing up to Microsoft Azure Blob Storage
 + Buffer pool extension
 + Custom password policies